Psychologist

 http://www.pacerteensagainstbullying.org/

-There are things teens can do when they know something is just wrong
+There are things teens can do when they know something is wrong, like someone being bullied

 Be careful though.
 Lots of programs seem like a good idea, have everyone excited but turn out not to actually work (though it seems like they should).
 Think tolerance and dignity.